froala/froala-reactive/README.md

 Note that option values cannot be changed after initialisation (e.g. [inlineMode](https://froala.com/wysiwyg-editor/docs/options#toolbarInline)) ... please refer to the Meteor-Editor documentation.

+##### _className wrapper div class name override

-If you have multiple instances of `{{froalaReactive}}` in the same template, and you need to target the underlying FroalaEditor instance in each, override the wrapping `div` class name in each instance to be a unique value, by specifying the `_className=fooClass`.
+If you have multiple instances of `{{froalaReactive}}` in the same template, and you need to target the underlying FroalaEditor instance in each, override the wrapping `div` class name in each instance to be a unique value, by specifying the `_className=fooClass` context property.

+##### _keepMarkers

+If you preserve the current cursor position marker when saving the FroalaEditor contents (using `html.get` keep_markers method flag), then also set `_keepMarkers=true` context property.
+This ensures that FroalaReactive's comparison between current and new contents takes the market html into account.

 #### Methods